ChathurangiShyalika/SmartPilot/README.md

 **iii) InfoGuide**: An agent that acts as a Question-and-Answer chatbot, ready to assist with domain-specific queries and generate responses tailored to user needs.

 #### 2) Multimodal Data:
+It accepts multimodal data(sensor data and images) in anomaly prediction, sensor data in forecasting and manufacturing manuals (in text format) and sensor data in information retrieving.
-Utilizes multimodal data including timeseries, images and text.
-It uses diverse manufacturing related datasets.
+It is trained on diverse manufacturing related datasets.

 #### 3) Custom, Compact and NeuroSymbolic model:
 🔧 𝘾𝙪𝙨𝙩𝙤𝙢: Tailored to solve specific industry challenges (here focused on rare events in assembly processes), providing focused and practical solutions.
+The system is designed to be highly flexible and customizable to selected industrial-based applications.

 ⚙️ 𝘾𝙤𝙢𝙥𝙖𝙘𝙩: Lightweight and cost-effective, optimized for real-time deployment on #edge devices.
+Each individual agent is small, operates efficiently using minimal computational overhead.

 🧠 𝙉𝙚𝙪𝙧𝙤𝙨𝙮𝙢𝙗𝙤𝙡𝙞𝙘: Integrates curated data, manufacturing knowledge, and human expertise (subject matters) for enhanced reliability and safety.
+We use manufacturing process-ontologies, knowledge graphs and structured knowledge sources as knowledge sources.

 #### 4) Real-time Deployment:
 SmartPilot and its agents are deployable on edge-devices.